 Bowman returned, stooped and listened.
-A distorted northern voice obliged by repeating that all units must report their positions.
-Bowman suspected they were listening to the security battalion from the mystery binh tram – rather than a hardcore NVA infantry regiment; which might explain the enemy commander’s slow reaction and heedful tactics.
-The enemy had not expected visitors among these wilds.
-Worried in case the mission had compromised the new sigint source, he straightened, ' Sounds as though they're drawing the string tighter but still not reached their start lines. '
+A distorted northern voice obliged by repeating sharply that all units must report their positions.
+Bowman suspected they were listening to the security battalion from the local binh tram – rather than a hardcore NVA infantry regiment; which might explain the enemy commander’s slow reaction and wary tactics.
+The enemy had not expected visitors among these high wilds.
+Hoping the mission hadn’t compromised the new sigint source, he straightened, ' Sounds as though they're drawing the string tighter but still not reached their start lines. '

 ' How many voices? '

-' Perhaps the new voice is a forward artillery spotter? '
+' Suppose the new voice is a forward artillery spotter? '

-' Spotter or whoever,’ reasoned Bowman as his eyes swept uneasily along the tree line, ‘ maybe they’re trying to encircle us; we’d best saddle up and find Dai-ta Binh. '
+' Spotter or whoever,’ reasoned Bowman as his eyes swept uneasily along the tree line, ‘ most likely they’re trying to encircle us; we’d best saddle up and find Dai-ta Binh. '

 Tu frowned, listening hard.
 Eventually he looked up. ' Voice one is almost certainly a fairly sophisticated HQ.’

-‘ A large binh tram with a security battalion,’ reflected Bowman, voice lowered, ‘ whatever have we stumbled over that’s maintained and guarded by three thousand soldiers? '
+‘ A large binh tram with a security battalion,’ reflected Bowman, voice lowered, ‘ whatever have we stumbled on that we still haven’t found yet’s maintained and guarded by perhaps three thousand soldiers? '

-‘ No clues from the radio traffic but this valley is their objective.’
+‘ No idea but this valley is their objective.’